GalushkoArt/pact-demo/README.md

 This command runs the JUnit5 tests in the price-service-provider module that verifies the provider against the published Pact contracts.
+It now includes verification of the gRPC `PriceService`.

 ### 5. Check the Pact Broker Again